 Is this our goal?
 Do we provide a Catholic education?
 Is this a Catholic university?
 Ask seniors: “What is the relation of faith and reason?
 Of nature and grace?
 Why does Catholicism claim to be the one true faith?
 Do you live a committed Catholic life?”

-Christopher Damian is a senior.
+Christopher Damian is a sophomore.
 He can be reached at email@example.com

 The views expressed in this column are those of the author and not necessarily those of The Observer.